-Good persuasive speeches rely on a couple of key elements.
-On this page I'll take a look at just how to deliver a presentation that will sway your listeners' point of view.
+Good persuasive speeches rely on three critical elements.
+On this page, I'll take a look at these keys and show just how to deliver a presentation that will sway your listener's point of view.

 Your ability to deliver good persuasive speeches with sincerity and conviction will, in part, determine how persuaded your audience will be.
 After all, if YOU don't believe what you are talking about, why should your audience?

 When preparing a persuasive speech, first choose an ethical speech goal.
-This is one that truly embodies your belief and honors the choice of your audience.
+A legitimate view is one that truly embodies your beliefs and honors the choice of your audience.

-You may consider it humorous to try to persuade the audience that they should cheat on their schoolwork, for example, but making an effective case for it would be difficult because it is an unethical goal.
+For example, you may consider it humorous to try to persuade the audience that they should cheat on their schoolwork.
+But, making a valid case for cheating would be difficult because it is an unethical goal.

 Similarly, presenting a speech in which you pass a negative judgment on those who do not embrace your beliefs is unethical because it does not honor audience choice.

-A second element of preparing good persuasive speeches is to be clear about your purpose and to provide reasons for your audience to agree with you or take the action you suggest.
-The reasons you provide must be relevant to the purpose and meaningful to your audience.
+A second element of preparing good persuasive speeches is to be clear about your purpose.
+You should provide reasons for your audience to agree with you or take the action you suggest.
+The support you provide must be relevant to the mission and meaningful to your audience.

 For example, imagine you are giving a speech persuading the audience to include fruit as a regular part of their diet.
-Telling the audience that they should eat fruit because it grows on trees is not effective because it is not relevant to the purpose of the speech.
+Telling the audience to eat fruit because it grows on trees is not sufficient because it is not relevant to the purpose of the speech.
 Telling the audience that they should eat fruit because ants do is also ineffective because it is not meaningful to the audience.

 Stressing the health benefits of eating fruit (improved fitness, better weight management) or the cosmetic benefits (shiny hair, clearer skin) WOULD resonate with your audience.
-In fact one of these benefits may resonate more than the other, depending on who is listening to you, which is why it's very important to KNOW your audience.
+You should consider that only one benefit may resonate.
+The point is that persuasion depends on the listener more than the speaker.
+It's essential to KNOW your audience.

-Determining what is meaningful to your audience is an important aspect of preparing good persuasive speeches.
-You can use an audience analysis to learn about your audience.
+Determining what is meaningful to your audience is a vital aspect of preparing good persuasive speeches.
+You can use audience analysis to learn about attendees.

-If you were giving a speech about good dental hygiene to preschoolers, saying that brushing their teeth every day will make their parents happy would be a reason that is relevant to them.
+First, imagine giving a speech about proper dental hygiene to preschoolers.
+Saying that brushing their teeth every day will make their parents happy would be a reason that is relevant to them.

-This reason would not be particularly meaningful and effective for college students.
+Pleasing parents would not be a particularly meaningful and compelling reason for persuading college students.
 For college students, suggesting that good dental hygiene makes them attractive to the opposite sex would, perhaps, be more meaningful!

 Knowing your audience's current position on your topic helps you construct good persuasive speeches.

-Then the purpose of your speech can be to simply motivate them to take a particular action by
+Then the purpose of your address can be to motivate them.
+Speakers may move an audience member to take a particular action by:

-Then it is important to develop the informational aspect of your persuasive speech, giving your audience plenty of background and solid, evidence-based reasons to agree with you.
+Then, it is crucial to develop the informational aspect of your persuasive speech.
+Giving your audience plenty of background and reliable, evidence-based, reasons to agree with you builds trust.

-Your primary approach is not to directly attack your audience's current beliefs, but rather, to develop some common ground that can be a starting point for further conversation.
+Do not attack your audience's current beliefs as your first approach.
+Instead, develop some common ground that can be a starting point for further conversation.

 Delivering good persuasive speeches involves: